grosser/fast_gettext/Readme.md

 #### Block defaults

-All the translation methods (includ MultiDomain) support a block default, a feature not provided by ruby-gettext.
+All the translation methods (including MultiDomain) support a block default, a feature not provided by ruby-gettext.
 When a translation is not found, if a block is provided the block is always returned.
 Otherwise, a key is returned.
 Methods doing pluralization will attempt a simple translation of alternate keys.

 ```ruby